-For more information on Administration Server failure, see Impact of Managed Server Failure in Administering Oracle Fusion Middleware.
+For more information on Administration Server failure, see Impact of Managed Server Failure in Oracle Fusion Middleware Administering Oracle Fusion Middleware.

-To restart an Administration Server, see Oracle Fusion Middleware Using Clusters for Oracle Server.
+To restart an Administration Server, see What Happens if the Administration Server Fails? in Oracle Fusion Middleware Using Clusters for Oracle Server.

 With shared storage, a backup host can access the same artifacts (Oracle binaries, configuration files, domain directory, and data) that an active host can.

 You configure this access by placing artifacts in storage that all hosts in the highly available Administration Server configuration can access.
 Shared storage is a network-attached storage (NAS) or storage area network (SAN) device.
 See Using Shared Storage.

 For each WebLogic Server domain you create, a per domain Node Manager configuration is created by default.
 This Node Manager comes complete with security credentials, a properties file, domain registration, and start scripts.

 You can configure the scope of Node Manager:

 per domain Node Manager is associated with a domain to control all servers for the domain on a machine.
 Default configuration.